ForestAdmin/agent-nodejs/docs/datasources/custom/query-translation/relationships.md

-We've seen that when building datasources using the "query translation" strategy, collection must fulfill the contract they defined [when declaring their capabilities](./capabilities.md).
+We've seen that when building datasources using the "query translation" strategy, collections must fulfill the contract they defined [when declaring their capabilities](./capabilities.md).

-The same is also true for [Intra-datasource relationships](../structure.md#relationships) which are declared on the structure of a collection: declared relations must be handled when processing `filters` and `projection`.
+The same is also true for [Intra-datasource relationships](../structure.md#relationships) which are declared on the structure of a collection: declared relations must be handled when processing `filters`, `projection` and `aggregations`.

 # In practice

-Relationships which yield more than one record ("one to many" and "many to many") actually don't require additional work, because Forest Admin will automatically call the destination collection with a valid filter.
+"One to many" and "many to many" relationships do not require additional work: Forest Admin will automatically call the destination collection with a valid filter.

 On the other hand, "Many to one" and "one to one" relationships require the implementer to make all fields from the target collection available on the source collection (under a prefix).

 ## Example

-If a collection' structure declaration contains the following statement
+If a structure declaration contains the following statement

 ```javascript
 class MovieCollection extends BaseCollection {